odu-cs625-datavis/public-Fall24-aveerasa/HW2-cleaning.md

     iii.
 After successful execution of (i) to (iii) the "Year" column may have values in the format (xxxx-xxxx) or (<roman letter> xxxx-xxxx).

-    Create new columns  "startYear" and "endYear".
+    Create new columns namely "startYear" and "endYear".
 Then fill the their cell by extracting value(s) from "Year" column.
 Refer the example given below.

     Year --> 1966:  startYear --> 1966; endYear --> 1966
     Yea --> (1966-1969): startYear --> 1966; endYear --> 1969
     Year --> (I/II/?)
 (1966): startYear  1966; endYear --> 1966

-    Remove the column "Year" after successful execution of steps 3. (i) -3(iii).
+    Remove the column "Year" after successful execution of steps 3.(i) - 3(iii).

 4. Create a new column called "Verdict" and fill its values based on the criteria given below: